sanginovs/Depth-First-Search-Caveman-Game/README.md

 ### Installing

-You can simply run the [setup.py](setup.py) file which installs all the dependecies for you.
+You can simply run the [setup.sh](setup.sh) file which installs all the dependecies for you.

 Or